-- Served as liaison between parents and students when needed.
+- Serve as liaison between parents and students when needed.

-- Attended annual meetings with special education and 504 students to represent needs of school district.
+- Attend annual meetings with special education and 504 students to represent the needs of the school district.

-- Hired, trained and developed new members for 25-person team.
+- Hired, trained and developed new members for a 25-person team.

 - Kept physical files and digitized records organized for easy updating and retrieval by authorized team members.